jaeseonglee1008/tictactoeMVC/README.md

 # tictactoeMVC
 MVC pattern of simple tictactoe game.

-There is README.md to explain how to compile and run in the TicTacToe directory. and plain txt file for code review
+There is README.md to explain how to compile and run in the TicTacToe directory and plain txt file for code review